What It Feels Like for a Girl: Critical reception

 Garry Mulholland of The Guardian, praised its "melancholy atmosphere and ambiguous air".
 Also from The Guardian, Maddy Costa thought that the track was "exquisite", adding "on 'What It Feels Like for a Girl' you feel is the Madonna of old, talking about being a pop bitch and making you tingle even with its hackneyed lyrics".
 Writing for Billboard, Larry Flick hailed it "a hook-laden midtempo jam [...] that should give the Britney/Christina generation of teenage female listeners a little food for thought", highlighting its "motherly, nurturing perspective".
 Also from Billboard, Chuck Taylor named it "one of the more substantive – and mature – musical ventures of [Madonna's] career", while panning its remix version for "reduc[ing] the song to a mindless trickle of beats without any hints of the verses".
 Alex Pappademas from Spin, pointed out that the song "flaunts the sexiest synth shimmer this side of [Aguilera's] 'Genie in a Bottle'".
 The Village Voices Phil Dellio found the song to be "the perfect answer record to [the novel] The Virgin Suicides (where boys indeed stand on the side of the street looking uncomprehendingly towards girls)".
 In a retrospective review of its parent album, Pitchforks Shaad D'Souza characterized "What It Feels Like for a Girl" as "something like Madonna's take on a Dido ballad, with plush synths wrapped around the album's purest, most traditional hook" and a "beautiful yet slightly baffling song", concluding: "Then again, it's not a song of empowerment so much as a plea. [...]
 The lyrics are universal, but still hard to separate from the memory of the brazen, armored pop star who debuted in 1982, so consciously invulnerable to the standards of the world around her."

-On a more critical note, Medium's Richard LaBeau opined that "with better production it could have been a true classic".
-Online magazine Queerty felt the Spanish version, "Lo Que Siente la Mujer", was "an effort, we assume, to prove she can speak Spanish, damn it!
-Or at least memorize enough words to sound like she speaks Spanish".